glenngara/glenngara.github.io/_pages/home.md

 I am passionate about Machine Learning and Artificial Intelligence, and its applications in machine vision and complex networks.
 I am also motivated to helping people build data-driven solutions even without a machine learning background.

-Currently, I'm also working on my PhD dissertation about the theory and development of a shallow neural network architecture and an incremental learning algorithm.
+Also, I am working on my PhD dissertation about the theory and development of a shallow neural network architecture and an incremental learning algorithm.

 Recent Publications
 ------